nsommer/sass-grids/README.md

 - Configurable optional responsive sizing classes.

 ## Installation
-Besides cloning this repository, you may want to use a package manager for installation.
+The easiest way to use sass-grids is to use a package manager like *npm* or *bower*.
+However, cloning the repository and manually compiling is also possible.

 ### npm